Vanshikaaswani/ATM-Implementation/README.md

 ## NFRs

-- Duration of this exercise is 90 minutes.
-Please manage your time accordingly,
 - Make any necessary assumption, and clearly state the assumptions made.
 - Do not seek any help online or through any other source.